Free Assessment: How does your inbound marketing measure up?

 First: Who is your client, and what was their problem or goal?

-3. Write your case study
+Step 3.
+Write your case study

-With your completed case study template, writing it should be a breeze.
-But like I said at the start, your case study will live and die by your ability to craft a narrative that is memorable.
+Your case study will live and die by your ability to craft a narrative that is memorable.

 You accomplish this in two ways: tone down the fluff and be persuasive.

-Minimize your editorializing
+A) Minimize your editorializing

-It’s just because I’m excited, but in the context of a case study, this kind of over-editorializing can make it look like you’re trying to fluff or pad your case study because your results are flimsy.
+In the context of a case study, this kind of over-editorializing can make it look like you’re trying to fluff or pad your case study because your results are flimsy.

 Instead, streamline your narrative and your language.